MakeSchool-Tutorials/Superhero-Team-Dueler/P00-Object-Oriented-Programming/content.md

 print(my_other_dog.name)
 ```

-If you run this you'll see the following.
+If you run this, in addition to your previous print statements, you should see the following:

 ```
+dog initialized!
 Annie
 ```

 # What You Can Do Now

-After just this step you can do some awesome stuf with classes and their instances.
+After just this step you can do some awesome stuff with classes and their instances.
 We'll use all of this as we start to build our superhero dueler!

 You can...

 * Define a class
 * Define a class's properties
-* Use a `__init__` **Constructor** to specify the required properties of a class instance
+* Use an `__init__` **constructor** to specify the required properties of a class instance
 * Define a class's methods
-* Use the class instance inside its own methods
 * Import a python module into any file

 Great work!
 Let's make this superhero dueler!